MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/fraud-prevention-data.md

 ## <a name="ip-addresses"></a>IP addresses

-Since March 2022, you must specify an endpoint for the service that your company uses to extract and submit the IP address of the user who sends the VAT report.
+Starting in 2022, you must specify an endpoint for the service that your company uses to extract and submit the IP address of the user who sends the VAT report.
 This is a requirement of HMRC so that they can validate the sender.
 The endpoint must be specified in the **User IP Address Service** field in the **VAT Report Setup** page.
 For more information, see [Set up VAT reporting](../../finance-setup-vat.md#set-up-vat-reporting).

 Your company can sign up for any of the following endpoints: